MCT-master/mct-master.github.io/_posts/2022-07-05-joachipo-telenor-concert.md

    <figcaption><i>Kristian performing at Villa Haraløkka</i></figcaption>
 </figure>
 ## **Performance Reflections**

-When performing NMP, the problem is trying to keep a common rhythm between musicians in different locations.
-Maintaining a shared beat is difficult if it takes too long for one musician’s sound to reach another’s ears, and if this time (called latency) is too long (around 25ms **[1]**), it can make playing music together almost impossible.
-However, some techniques can be employed to work with latency, and not against it.

 Kristian and Joachim decided to play two jazz standards ([**A Child Is Born**](https://www.youtube.com/watch?v=-M2ADUgffFE) written by Thad Jones in 1969, and [**A Night in Tunisia**](https://www.youtube.com/watch?v=v3GhgSTzAxw) written by Dizzy Gillespie around 1940–42) with medium tempo as it can tolerate slight deviations in the playing of the melody and can leave some place for the development of the melody between the chords.